 Not every adverse outcome of medical treatment justifies a medical malpractice claim.
 The law recognizes that a patient may suffer an adverse outcome despite a medical provider’s best efforts.
 To win compensation in a medical malpractice claim, you will need to prove that you were treated in a way that failed to comply with the applicable standard of care justified by your symptoms, and that this failure led to your subsequent injury.

 Although the standard of care differs from case to case, it is generally defined as the actions and decisions that other reasonable medical providers of similar training and experience would undertake in identical or similar circumstances to yours.
-In other words, if other medical providers would have acted in the same way as your healthcare provider did, you are unlikely to succeed with a medical malpractice claim.
+In other words, if other medical providers had acted in the same way as your healthcare provider did, you are unlikely to succeed with a medical malpractice claim.

-Process for Filing a Medical Malpractice Claim in Arizona
+Process for Filing a Medical Malpractice Claim in Phoenix

-The process for filing a medical malpractice claim in Arizona begins with an investigation of the facts and circumstances surrounding your treatment.
+The process for filing a medical malpractice claim in Arizona begins with an investigation of the facts and circumstances of your treatment.
 This includes obtaining copies of your medical records as well as other relevant documentation, such as provider notes or staffing records.
 Your medical malpractice attorney will review these records for evidence that your healthcare provider or providers rendered substandard care.

 During this investigation process, your attorney will likely retain the assistance of a medical expert, usually another healthcare provider of the same or similar specialty to the provider or providers whom you believe caused you harm.
 In Arizona, medical malpractice claimants are normally required to obtain an expert report that explains the factual basis for the claim and what acts or omissions by their medical providers violated the applicable standard of care.

 Once you have an expert report setting forth the basis for your medical malpractice claim, you will present your demand for compensation to the at-fault providers or healthcare facilities.
 This begins the settlement negotiations process, in which you and the other side will try to agree on an amount of compensation that you will accept in order to settle your claim without the need for litigation.